redkite-labs/redkitecms-docs/book/blocks-management.rst

 Edit a block
 ^^^^^^^^^^^^

-To start editing the block's content, you must highlight a block and then click into its area to open the editor.
+To start editing the block's content, you must place the mouse over it and click into its area to open the editor.

-In nearly every RedKite CMS blocks have a editor that opens into a popover placed under the active block, but the default hypertext editor let you edit blocks inline on the page.
+Usually a RedKite CMS block has an editor rendered into a popover placed under the active block, but the default hypertext editor let you edit blocks inline on the page.

 .. image:: //bundles/alphalemonwebsite/media/manual/img-11.jpg

-Each editor is different than the others, so you may have a form where you can enter the attributes for an image, you may have a single textarea where to enter a script from an external website which will insert an embedded video to your page, you may have a list of images and a form to change their attributes as for the Twitter bootstrap carousel.
+Each editor is different than the others, so you may have a form where you can enter the attributes for an image, you may have a single textarea where to enter a script from an external website, for example to display an embedded video on your page, you may have a list of images and a form to change their attributes as for the Twitter bootstrap carousel.

 All popover editors provide a **Save** button placed at the bottom right of the popover